-MAAC approved June 10, 2025
+MAAC Approved July 7, 2025

 The following rules package must be available to all RPAS Pilots while operating RPAS at this site, either electronically or in print.
 Nothing in these rules relieves the RPAS pilot of their individual CAR compliance requirements.
+Any MAAC member attending an Event at this site must agree to attend or obtain any modeller briefing, in group or individually (i.e. arriving late)